An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications

-Guth \cite{Guth-15} proved that, if $\alpha$ is chosen appropriately, then a $(k,\alpha)$-partitioning tuple is guaranteed to exist: \begin{prop}[Generalized Polynomial Partitioning~\cite{Guth-15}] Let $\S$ be a family of semi-algebraic sets in $\RR^d$, each of dimension at most $\vardim$ and complexity at most $b$.
-For each $k\geq 1$, there exists a $(k,\alpha)$-partitioning tuple for $\S$, with $\alpha = \Omega_{b,d}(2^{k(1-\vardim/d)}).$ \end{prop}
+Let $(P_1,\ldots,P_k)$ be such a tuple, let $\S$ be a collection of $n$ semi-algebraic sets in $\RR^d$, and let $\alpha \geq 1$.
+We say that $(P_1,\ldots,P_k)$ is a \emph{$(k,\alpha)$-partitioning tuple} for $\S$ if the realization of each sign condition in $(P_1, \ldots, P_k)$ intersects at most $|\S|/\alpha$ sets from $\S$. \footnote{As in \cite{Guth-15}, we work with a $k$-tuple of polynomials instead of a single polynomial so that we can bound the number of sets intersected by the realization of a sign condition rather than by a connected component of a realization.} Guth \cite{Guth-15} proved that if $\alpha$ is chosen appropriately then a $(k,\alpha)$-partitioning tuple is guaranteed to exist: \begin{proposition}[Generalized Polynomial Partitioning \cite{Guth-15}] Let $\S$ be a family of semi-algebraic sets in $\RR^d$, each of dimension at most $\vardim$ and complexity at most $b$.
+For each $k\geq 1$, there exists a $(k,\alpha)$-partitioning tuple for $\S$, with $\alpha = \Omega(2^{k(1-\vardim/d)})$. \end{proposition}

-We also recall Theorem 2.16 from \cite{basu-survey}: \begin{prop}[Point Location in Semi-Algebraic Sets] Let $\P$ be a set of at most $s$~polynomials in $\RR[x_1,\ldots,x_d]$ of degree at most $t$.
-Then there is an algorithm that computes a set of points meeting every semi-algebraically connected component of every realizable sign condition on~$\P$ in time $O(s^d t^{O(d)})$.
-There is also an algorithm providing the list of signs of all the polynomials of $\P$ at each of these points in time $O(s^{d+1} t^{O(d)})$. \end{prop}